 There are other differences, but these are the main 3 that set it apart.
 For example, one might wonder what the Reverse Mortgage Credit Requirments are.
 This we’ll cover in detail on separate posts or you can simply contact Reverse Mortgage Loan Advisors.
 Info@ReverseMortgageLoanAdvisors.com

-Here are a few things you should ask yourself if you’re thinking of doing this type of loan:
+When it comes to getting the right reverse mortgage information, here are a few things you should ask yourself if you are thinking of doing this type of loan:

 Are you concerned with the legacy you leave for your kids?
 Basically, if you do a HECM you will have less to leave your kids than if you own a free and clear home.